Frycos/frycos.github.io/_posts/2024-07-10-dynamics-ups-and-downs.markdown

 #### Hunting for Json Deserialization

 Looking through this code base and listing the Assembly references of this library pointed me to another well-known JSON library: *Newtonsoft.Json*.
 One of my browser tabs always holds one great research paper: [Friday the 13th JSON Attacks](https://www.blackhat.com/docs/us-17/thursday/us-17-Munoz-Friday-The-13th-JSON-Attacks-wp.pdf) by Alvaro Muñoz and Oleksandr Mirosh.
-Exploitation of *Newtonsoft.Json* deserializers (and others) was explained in great detail and basically comes to this: one has to control the type for the objects being deserialized on the other end of the wire.
+Exploitation of *Newtonsoft.Json* deserializers (and others) was explained in great detail and basically comes down to this: one has to control the type for the objects being deserialized on the other end of the wire.
 Type information is only included if explicitly stated via `Newtonsoft.Json.TypeNameHandling` values other than `None`.

 So let's search for some candidates.
 A first hit found by looking at dnSpy Analyzer trees is `System.Object Microsoft.Dynamics.Nav.Types.JsonTypeHintHelper::Read(Newtonsoft.Json.JsonReader,Newtonsoft.Json.JsonSerializer,Microsoft.Dynamics.Nav.Types.JsonTypeHint)`.
 A custom class with the following code.